-There is a meaningful difference between a material that survives a thermal spike and one that maintains its protective properties through tens of thousands of hours at elevated temperature — and in high-reliability electronics applications, only the latter is acceptable.
-An encapsulant rated for a temperature peak tells you very little about how it performs after 10,000 hours of continuous exposure at that temperature.
-That distinction separates general-purpose compounds from those genuinely designed for continuous high-temperature service.
+There is a meaningful difference between a material that survives a thermal spike and one that maintains its protective properties through tens of thousands of hours at elevated temperature — and in high-reliability electronics, only the latter is acceptable.
+An encapsulant rated for a temperature peak says very little about how it performs after 10,000 hours of continuous exposure at that same temperature.

 The Continuous Temperature Challenge

-Transient high-temperature exposure — a brief excursion above rated temperature during a process upset, for example — is a different design problem than continuous operation at 150°C or 175°C. Materials that appear adequate under short-term temperature exposure often exhibit progressive degradation under continuous thermal load: oxidation, chain scission, outgassing of volatile plasticizers, and slow loss of adhesion at interfaces.
+Transient high-temperature exposure — a brief excursion above rated temperature during a process upset — is a different design problem than continuous operation at 150°C or 175°C. Materials adequate under short-term exposure often degrade progressively under continuous thermal load: oxidation, chain scission, outgassing of volatile plasticizers, and slow loss of adhesion at interfaces.

 Engineers specifying encapsulation materials for continuous high-temperature service must look beyond the nominal temperature rating and examine: